Karis-tlg/Minecraft-Backdoor/README.md

 This software is provided under the GPL3 License.

 Credit to **Rikonardo** for his [Bukloit](https://github.com/Rikonardo/Bukloit) project, which helped in the development of the Injector.

-Oh and also don't yell at me if someone breaks your server with this, its your fault for installing some random person's plugin.
-Be smarter than that.